-When a new peer p joins the system, it follows down the decomposition tree (which is simulated by a proper routing scheme in the given overlay network) according to its label $\ell(p)$ until it arrives at some node v that is currently occupied by peer q.
-Then q is moved to node v0 and p is moved to node v1 of the decomposition tree (i.e., q splits its region into two pieces and gives one of them to p) so that Invariant 8.1 still holds.
+When a new peer p joins the system, it follows down the decomposition tree (which is simulated by a proper routing scheme in the given overlay network) according to its (random or pseudo-random) label $\ell(p)$ until it arrives at some node v that is currently occupied by peer q.
+Then q is moved to node v0 and p is moved to node v1 of the decomposition tree (i.e., q splits its region into two pieces and gives one of them to p) so that Condition 7.1 still holds.